 This was repeated several times a day.

 At it’s height in 1943, the Nazi death machine murdered 6,000 people a day in death camps.
 Most were Europe’s Jews.
 All told, six million European Jews were murdered.
 Two thirds of the entire Jewish population of Europe was gone.
 98% of Jews in Germany were gone—most murdered.
 Though Nazi Germany lost the war, the Third Reich succeeded in its goal of eliminating the Jewish population in the Rhineland.
 The “Final Solution” was mostly realized.
 Whole communities and cultures were wiped from the face of the planet.
-It was a genocide not duplicated in its scale and speed in the long history of a species with a propensity to do horrible things to ourselves.
+It was a genocide not duplicated in its scale and speed in the long history of a species with a propensity to do horrible things to themselves.

 It probably won’t happen again.
 Not because we don’t have it in us.
 Simply because it’s extraordinarily difficult to do, from a logistical perspective.

 Only about 10% of Germany’s 60 million or so people were card carrying members of the Nazi party.
 Which means that about 90% were not.
 Less than 1% of the German army were members of the Schutzstaffel Death’s Head Units, the units responsible for operations at the death camps.

 Over the last 70 years we’ve spent a lot time trying to understand how the horrors of the Holocaust happened.
-How man, on such a horrifyingly existential scale could do that to himself.
+How man, on such a horrifyingly existential scale could do that to their fellow man.
 We’ve looked at the psychology behind group thought and authoritarian tendencies.
 We’ve looked at the psychology of fascism and racism.
 But even the most comprehensive studies do little more than piece together parts of the “how” behind it.
 No one ever really gets to the why.